TIDAL vs Amazon Music HD Sound Quality

 So, this is not just about how a music service streams, it’s also about what it streams.
 Unless your provider streams MQA, you can’t guarantee that you get the very best sound quality.
 MQA goes beyond losslessness.
 It is revolutionary in setting as its goal the much more challenging vision of perceptual losslessness.
 Whereby the analogue output signal is, to the human ear, indistinguishable from the original analogue input signal.
 This is something which the conventional notion of losslessness never guarantees.

 Listen to TIDAL HiFi Plus [up against Amazon Music HD or any other streaming service] and you soon appreciate that TIDAL Masters recordings sound more natural, more dynamic, more human.
-And, thanks to MQA’s streaming-friendly technology, TIDAL HiFi Plus delivers a super-reliable music stream.
+And, thanks to MQA’s streaming-friendly technology, TIDAL HiFi Plus delivers a super-reliable music stream in the most efficient way.
 One which powerfully grips on to its studio quality even when the listener is on the go.
 The result is, quite aptly, a listening experience that you won’t want to let go of.